Caring for scent hounds

 Your dog will also enjoy being stroked and brushed all over.
 Daily grooming will also ensure that any debris picked up from forays through the undergrowth is removed, and that any coat and skin-related health issues can be noticed and treated early on.
 As well as that, the act of stroking and gentle brushing will be relaxing and strengthen the bond between you.

-Being a naturally vocal type of dog, it makes sense to teach your Scent Hound to howl and bark on request, and to encourage them to do so at certain times – not when you least want it!
+Being a naturally vocal type of dog, it makes sense to train your scent hound to howl and bark on request, and to encourage them to do so at certain times – not when you least want it!
 Not only will this mean they can be ‘vocal’ at a time when it’s convenient for you both – and away from the neighbours – it also means you’ll be able to quieten them more easily when required.

-Reserve up to 5% for use as rewards when training, especially if you’re teaching your dog to ‘come’, as it’s particularly important to motivate a Scent Hound.
+Reserve up to 5% for use as rewards when training, especially if you’re training your scent hound to ‘come’, as it’s particularly important to motivate a Scent Hound.
 The remaining amount should be fed in two meals every day (morning and evening) so that your dog will always see you as a provider of food.

 If you’re following the guidelines on the back of the dog food packet, your Scent Hound will be getting all the nutrition they need no matter how you split it up – so don’t worry if, after all the food-seeking games, the amount you put in their bowl looks small!